human-pangenomics/hprc_intermediate_assembly/data_tables/README.md

 # Release 2 Assemblies

+## Samples
+Release 2 includes 234 samples (466 haplotypes).
+The samples can be broken down into three categories:
+* **216 HPRC samples**: sequenced and assembled by the HPRC in it's production efforts
+  * This includes samples which in Release 1 were designated "HPRC PLUS".
+* **14 HPP samples**: sequencing and assembly were led in other projects but which are in collaboration with the HPRC
+* **4 Extramural references**: sequenced and assembled by other projects and which are used by the HPRC as reference-level assemblies.
+This includes:
+  * HG06807
+  * HG002
+  * GRCh38
+  * CHM13

+Sample-level metadata is included in the `/sample` folder.

 ## How To Download Assemblies
 The intuitive thing to do is to use the index file from this repository to get assembly URIs and then to use the AWS CLI to download the individual assemblies.
 Each assembly can be downloaded without egress fees by including `--no-sign-request` as shown in the example below:
 ```